 It is always a good idea to check product reviews from other companies who are already using or have used the same software before.
 Challenge the provider to offer customer references.

 4. Integration to existing solutions

 Another thing that you need to look at when choosing a new CRM solution is its ability to integrate with other software solutions.
 Everything from your website and Office to social media and your ERP solution should be considered.
 In doing so, you optimize for cost and productivity of your employees as well as give your IT department a lending hand when it comes to integration headaches and the like.

 An out-of-the-box solution is designed to handle standard or generic business processes for a specific type of company or industry.
 On the other hand, a custom solution is designed to meet specific and distinct needs of a company that don’t fall under the norm.

-Both have their own pros and cons, but it doesn’t mean that one is better the other.
+Both have their own pros and cons, but it doesn’t mean that one is better than the other.
 It’s about finding the most cost-effective combination for your real estate business.
-It’s about getting the features and functions you need in a CRM at a price that’s within your budget and within a timeframe relevant for your business needs.
+It’s about getting the features and functions you need in a CRM at a price that’s within your budget and within a timeframe relevant to your business needs.